ronmarco/project-pages/_posts/2017-03-10-Ultimate-Alarm-Clock.md

     action:
       service: script.wake_up</code></pre></div>

 The automation detects a trigger, such as being a certain time of day, and then runs an action, in this case `script.wake_up`.
-The `condition:` prevents the alarm clock from going off when is turned off in the interface (i.e., the state of `input_boolean.alarm_clock_status` is "off").
+The `condition:` prevents the alarm clock from going off when it is turned off in the interface (i.e., the state of `input_boolean.alarm_clock_status` is "off").

 # Next Steps